In First Half Year 2022, there will be three delivery modes for your subjects – Dual-Delivery, Online and On Campus.

 |Fees||Look up fees|

-International environmental law is the field of public international law concerned with the protection of the natural environment, and those aspects of the built environment recognised as world cultural heritage.
+International environmental law is the field of public international law concerned principally with the protection of the natural environment.
 It is a vitally important branch of international law, seeking as it does to safeguard the environment on which humanity depends for its very existence.
-International environmental law seeks to integrate the activities of diverse actors—states, international organisations, businesses, communities and non-government organisations (NGOs) and uses a wide range of legal tools (including economic instruments and participatory mechanisms) to address pressing environmental concerns.
+International environmental law seeks to integrate the activities of diverse actors — states, international organisations, businesses, communities and non-government organisations (NGOs) — and uses a wide range of legal tools (including economic instruments and participatory mechanisms) to address pressing environmental concerns.
 This subject explores the critical governance and regulatory dimensions of international environmental law, as well as introducing you to cases and treaties that have been pivotal to the development of this area of international law.
 The lecturers in the subject are international environmental law experts, with both academic and practical experience in the field, which will be drawn into the delivery of a stimulating and relevant subject.

 Principal topics include:

 - The need for international environmental law and its historical development